AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 * Then, connect and get it working

   * Aalto (and possibly useful to others): try to :doc:`connect to Triton </triton/tut/connecting>` to be ready.
-Come to the Friday session for help connecting (required).
+Come to the Wednesday session for help connecting (required).

 **Background knowledge:** "A HPC cluster is easy to use if you know